Class Schedule

 If you have any questions or to cancel registration, please contact the Education Department directly by calling (323) 913-4582 or email at education@hpmedcenter.com

 This class will cover BLS content, videos, exam review and demonstration of skills.
-This course is appropriate for all persons wanting BLS and AED content.
 The program is geared for healthcare providers.
 Others may attend.
 The exam contains 25 multiple choice questions.
 The exam will be given in class.
-This is a LIVE class and all requirements for BLS Healthcare Provider will be completed in this session.
-Social distancing, PPE, Temperature checks may occur according to current CDPH Covid 19 Guidelines.
-Mask may be required per facility policy and/or CDC Guidelines.
-Enrollment is limited.
+This is an IN-PERSON class and all requirements for BLS Healthcare Provider will be completed in this session.

-• This LIVE class session inlcudes Part 1, Part 2 and written exam
+• This IN-PERSON class session includes course content, skills validation and written exam

-• Cards will be sent digitally within 24 hours
+• Cards will be sent digitally with 24 hours

-• Certificates as applies will be given at the end of class.
+• Certificates of completion (as applies) will be given at the end of class.

-• HPMC employees can pick up a book from Education Department.
-Non HPMC employees, books are available at the class but will be less expensive if purchased online.
+• Books are available at the class but will be less expensive if purchased online.

 • AHA requires EACH student have a current copy of the book before, during and after the class.
 Books may not be shared.